 Heat vs. Knicks Injury Report Today - May 8

-Take a look at the injury report for the Miami Heat (44-38), which currently includes six players listed, as the Heat ready for their NBA playoffs second round game 4 against the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.
+The Miami Heat (44-38) are keeping their eye on six players on the injury report as they prepare for Game 4 of the second round of the NBA playoffs against the New York Knicks (47-35) at FTX Arena on Monday, May 8 at 7:30 PM ET.

 Watch the NBA all season long on Fubo!

-These teams match up for the second straight game after the Heat took down the Knicks 105-86 on Saturday.
-Jimmy Butler led the Heat to the win with a team-leading 28 points.
-Jalen Brunson put up 20 points in the Knicks' loss.
+These squads match up for the second straight game after the Heat beat the Knicks 105-86 on Saturday.
+Jimmy Butler led the way with a team-high 28 points in the victory for the Heat, while Jalen Brunson put up 20 points in the loss for the Knicks.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.